 13. Turmeric Tree:

 The other commonly used name, colloquially used, is Haldi.
 It is also called Indian saffron and is widely cultivated in India.
 The stem of the turmeric plant is very short which is of 60-90 cm.
-Flowers are of yellow-white and pink.
-It is highly antiseptic, thus, it is used for internal injuries, wound, pimples, etc. It acts as a remedy for cold and cough and also given in jaundice.
+The flowers are yellow-white and pink.
+It is highly antiseptic, thus, it is used for internal injuries, wounds, pimples, etc. It acts as a remedy for cold and cough and is also given in jaundice.

 14. Teak Tree:

 The teak trees are very tall having a height near about 30 meters and are evergreen.
-The larger leaves are of same the size of tobacco trees.
-The flowers are of white to bluish coloured and the fruit is of papery and light brown in colour.
+The larger leaves are of same the size as tobacco trees.
+The flowers are white to bluish coloured and the fruit is papery and light brown.
 They normally have uneven texture by growing straight and have slight lustre.
 Teak is widely used in making furniture, boats, doors and windows of a house.
-Its bark is considered very useful for a headache, stomach problem, fevers and digestion.
+Its bark is considered very useful for a headache, stomach problems, fevers and digestion.

 15. Black Willow Tree:

 Black willow is one of the species of the willow tree.
 Another name used for black willow is ‘swamp willow’.
-The bitterly tasted roots previously used as an alternate for quinine.
+The bitterly-tasted roots were previously used as an alternative to quinine.
 Salicylic acid which is similar to the compound aspirin is present.
 They are used for the treatment of cold and cough, fever and headache.

 16. The Maple Tree: